isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 completed last polling (and possibly the local configuration update) and the time when it will begin polling again.
 In the example above, this period is set to 20 seconds.
-This means that after adding a new configuration into the database (e.g. adding new subnet), it will take up to 20 seconds (plus the time needed to fetch and apply the new configuration) before the server starts using this subnet.
+This means that after adding a new configuration into the database (e.g. adding a new subnet), it will take up to 20 seconds (plus the time needed to fetch and apply the new configuration) before the server starts using this subnet.
 The lower the ``config-fetch-wait-time`` value, the shorter the time for the server to